Hauteclere/SheCodesDRF2023Supplementary/DRF_structure/DRF_structure.md

 ### Post Request

 ![A Post Request](img/post_request.png)

+In a backend app, we follow the same request and response cycle, except that the information in the body of our requests and responses uses this pared-down format - JSON.
+Since it's just two machines talking to each other, they don't need any frills!

 ## JSON
 This is the last acronym for today, I promise.
 It stands for **J**ava**S**cript **O**bject **N**otation, but don't let that *Javascript* word fool you - JSON is actually used almost universally as a way to transfer data.